-The second is priority.
+The second is a priority.
 Unless you specifically number the tasks, a list of jobs doesn’t tell you which are most important.
 Tasks get done in the wrong order, and well… you’ve got a complicated mix of chaos.
-Remember, team members will interpret the list in their own way, and will start the task first that they deem most important.
+Remember, team members will interpret the list in their own way and will start the task first that they deem most important.
 This may not be their fault, it may be a simple lack of miscommunication or information… but either way, the simple to-do list does not prevent this from happening.

 That’s why, as an organisation, you need the optimum to-do list tool – Kanban.

-Kanban is, by definition, a visual method that helps you manage your workflow efficiently and productively – developed as a system of Lean thinking.
-The Lean Methodology, introduced by the Japanese car manufacturer, aims to minimise waste, and to add more value to the final product or service.
-Kanban was introduced by Toyota as a visualised scheduling system of tasks, and has since found its way into all other sectors across the globe – in software development, IT and many more.
+Kanban is, by definition, a visual method that helps you manage your workflow efficiently and productively - developed as a system of Lean thinking.
+The Lean Methodology, introduced by the Japanese car manufacturer, aims to minimise waste and to add more value to the final product or service.
+Kanban was introduced by Toyota as a visualised scheduling system of tasks and has since found its way into all other sectors across the globe – in software development, IT and many more.

 It was in 2007 however, that the Kanban method we know today was introduced – formulated by a man named David J. Anderson, who proposed the Kanban board.

 To build your Kanban board, start with the 3 basic columns – ‘requested,’ ‘in progress,’ and ‘done.’
-Essentially, the board acts as a real time indicator of progress and will highlight where bottlenecks form in the production line.
+Essentially, the board acts as a real-time indicator of progress and will highlight where bottlenecks form in the production line.

 These columns can be adapted to suit your business – for example, you could start adding ‘to do – today’ and ‘to do – tomorrow.’
 This makes it suitable for all sorts of organisations.